 - 1. The state SHOULD NOT be maintained across power cycles. - 2.
 The authenticator MAY maintain state based on the assumption that each stateful command is exclusively preceded by either another instance of the same command, or by the corresponding state initializing command, and no more than 30 seconds will elapse between such commands.
 If this pattern is violated then the authenticator MAY fail any stateful command with the error CTAP2_ERR_NOT_ALLOWED.
 Here, "exclusively preceded" means that no other authenticator operation occurs in between.
-An authenticator MAY assume this globally, even when the transport-specific binding provides for independent streams of platform commands (e.g. § 11.2.3 Concurrency and channels). - 3.
-An authenticator MUST discard the state for a the state initializing command expires since the pinUvAuthToken expires since the pinUvAuthToken.
+An authenticator MAY assume this globally, even when the transport-specific binding provides for independent streams of platform commands (e.g. § 11.2.3 Concurrency and channels). - An authenticator MUST discard the state for a stateful command command if the pinUvAuthToken that authenticated the state initializing command expires since the stateful commands do not themselves always verify a pinUvAuthToken.